 Sport and music enthusiasts will find plenty to love at the city’s marquee sporting and stadium concert venues, including Yankee Stadium*, Citi Field*, Madison Square Garden, and the Barclays Center, which all offer plenty of accessible seating with great sightlines and easy access to concessions and restrooms.

 As one of the best cities in the world for foodies and welcoming home for immigrants from all over the world, New York City offers everything from authentic budget-friendly ethnic cuisine to globally renowned Michelin-starred meals.
-Food halls are also a great way to sample delicious eats the world over, go to Italy without leaving the country by dining at Eataly, get your fill of churros and patatas bravas at the new Mercado Little Spain at Hudson Yards or go global at the legendary Chelsea Market, or its newer competitors Gansevoort Market and Gotham West Market.
+Food halls are also a great way to sample delicious eats the world over, go to Italy without leaving the country by dining at Eataly, get your fill of churros and patatas bravas at Mercado Little Spain at Hudson Yards, or go global at the legendary Chelsea Market, or excellent upstarts like Gansevoort Market, Gotham West Market, and Urbanspace, among others.
 While you're in the Chelsea area, don't miss the High Line, an elevated walkway on the site of abandoned train tracks, accessible via elevators at multiple points.